Previous slide

 Private dining

 Lost In the Lanes is Brighton’s latest private events space, serving seasonal elevated classics, with stylish space for up to 50 dining or 100 standing.
 Currently available for private hire, exclusively, in the evenings 6pm-12pm.
-Head Chef Sophie Taverner delivers beautiful dishes using seasonal produce from local suppliers.
+Head Chef Jes James delivers beautiful dishes using seasonal produce from local suppliers.
 Their team are friendly, warm and experienced in managing memorable events.
 LOST offers a unique dining experience.
 For further information please contact events@lostinthelanes.com.

 shelves with various drinks